 - 1. Parent or guardian must email attendance@themsms.org at least 1 week prior to the anticipated absence. - 2.
-The parent or guardian must provide the Academic Affairs Office with the following:

-- Reason for the requested absence, - Date and time student will leave MSMS. - o Date and time student will return to MSMS, and - Method of transportation. - 3.
-Office personnel will prepare the pre-arranged absence form, secure the signature of the Director for Academic Affairs giving permission for the absence, and forward a copy to the residence hall. - 4.
-Within 24 hours of a student's return: - From a doctor's appointment, it is required that he/she bring to the Office of Academic Affairs verification from the doctor's office that the appointment was kept. - From a college visit, scholarship interview, etc. it is required that he/she bring to the Office of Academic Affairs o official verification from the institution visited noting the date/time of the visit and signed by a representative of the institution.
+The parent or guardian must provide the Academic Affairs Office with the following: - o Reason for the requested absence, - Date and time student will leave MSMS, - Date and time student will return to MSMS, and - Method of transportation. - 3.
+Confirmation will be given by the Director for Academic Affairs, or his/her designee, to the parent by email and forwarded to the residence hall staff. - 4.
+Within 24 hours of a student's return: - From a doctor's appointment, it is required that he/she bring to the Academic Affairs office verification from the doctor's office that the appointment was kept. - From a college visit, scholarship interview, etc. it is required that the student bring to the Academic Affairs office official verification from the institution visited noting the date/time of the visit and signed by a representative of the institution.
+No more than three consecutive school days can be used for a single college visit.
+If the student fails to provide verification, then the absence(s) shall revert to unexcused.

 The Academic Affairs Office must be contacted and approve all non-emergency absences prior to the absence in order for the student to be excused.
 If the student will miss classes or research/mentorship, it is the student's responsibility to get assignments from teachers prior to the absence.
+Students are expected to make up any work missed during an excused absence.
+Makeup work shall be at the initiative of the student and at the convenience of the teacher.